Learning Graph Structures with Transformer for Multivariate Time Series Anomaly Detection in IoT: Experiments

-Noticeably, the water distribution treatment comprises three-state processes from the water supply, distribution network to the return water system denoted as P1, P2, and P3, respectively.
-Every sensor and actuator at every state is strongly interrelated.
-For instance, 1\_MV\_001\_STATUS represents the raw water inlet valve that controls the SUTD incoming.
-If the 1\_MV\_001 valve is unexpectedly turned on, the value of 1\_FIT\_001\_PV rises rapidly as 1\_FIT\_001\_PV is a downstream flow indication transmitter of the water distribution.
-So is 2\_FIT\_001\_PV affected by the same malicious attack since the outcome of the first stage propagates the influence from the raw water transfer pump to the second stage.
-Also, the leaking water pressure increases with no doubt as LEAK\_DIFF\_PRESSURE turns irregular in this process.
-Fig. \ref{fig:case-a} shows a partial graph that our graph learning policy learned; it almost accurately describes the topological relationships among sensors.
-The malicious information flows from the upstream sensors to the downstream ones with the LEAD\_DIFF\_PRESSURE is almost linked to every other exhibited node.
+The water distribution treatment, for example, consists of three-state processes from the water supply, distribution network, and return water system, which are denoted as P1, P2, and P3, respectively.
+Every sensor and actuator, in every condition, is inextricably linked.
+The raw water inlet valve that regulates the SUTD entering, for example, is represented by 1\_MV\_001\_STATUS.
+Because 1\_FIT\_001\_PV is a downstream flow indicator transmitter of the water distribution, the value of 1\_FIT\_001\_PV rises rapidly if the 1\_MV\_001 valve is turned on abruptly.
+As its outcome of the first stage propagates the influence from the raw water transfer pump to the second stage, 2\_FIT\_001\_PV is also vulnerable to the same malicious attack.
+In addition, as LEAK\_DIFF\_PRESSURE becomes irregular during this procedure, the leaking water pressure grows without a doubt.
+Our graph learning policy learned a partial graph in Fig. \ref{fig:case-a}, which almost properly depicts the topological interactions among sensors.
+The LEAD\_DIFF\_PRESSURE is almost related to every other displayed node as malicious information passes from upstream sensors to downstream ones.
 More importantly, Fig. \ref{fig:case-b} shows our model's predicted sensor curves (blue lines) against the ground truth (red lines) of sensor 1\_FIT\_001\_PV, 2\_FIT\_001\_PV, and 2\_PIT\_001\_PV within the attack duration.
 The predictions of these sensors are consistently higher than the ground truth, where the anomaly score increases correspondingly.
 It is mainly because the input time series has been embedded with the graph structure information through the influence propagation convolution operation.
 Sensors that are not directly attacked will still be severely affected if sensors that are highly related to them are attacked.
 Therefore, our model can capture this dependency and result in an \emph{abnormal} prediction, which is vital for the following anomaly detection.